• Skip to main content

 Ingredients

-• 2 cups cooked, mashed sweet potatoes about 2 sweet potatoes
+• 2 medium sweet potatoes or 2 cups sweet potato puree *see Notes

 Instructions

-• Preheat the oven to 350F.
-Line a baking dish with parchment paper and set aside.
+• Preheat the oven to 350℉.
+Line a 9-inch square baking dish with parchment paper and set aside.

-• Pour the batter onto the prepared pan and spread into an even layer.
-Swirl peanut butter if desired.
-Sprinkle with chocolate chips.
+• Pour the brownie batter into the prepared pan and use an offset spatula or the back of a spoon to spread into an even layer.

-• Bake until the top is set and a toothpick is inserted into the center comes out almost clean, 25-30 minutes.
+• Bake in preheated oven for 25-30 minutes, until the top of brownies is set and a toothpick inserted into the center comes out almost clean.

-• Use canned sweet potato puree - If fresh sweet potatoes aren’t available, you can swap it with canned sweet potato puree instead.
+2. Use canned sweet potato puree.
+If fresh sweet potatoes aren’t available, you can substitute with 2 cups canned sweet potato puree instead.
 One pound of canned sweet potato puree is equal to 2 cups of fresh sweet potatoes.
+Be sure to use unsweetened puree.

 Reader Interactions